 - Be alert to the threats posed by malware–(malicious software) which can damage or disrupt your system, or secretly record information such as keystrokes;

 - Do not enable automatic login to your KidCheck.com account or pre-fill the Login ID or password fields.

 - Change your password periodically and avoid using passwords for KidCheck.com that you commonly use for other purposes.

-For more information on how to protect your personal computer, including links to vendors providing anti-virus and anti-spyware software, you can visit the Federal Trade Commission’s computer security site.
+For more information on how to protect your personal computer, including links to vendors providing anti-virus and anti-spyware software, you can visit the Federal Trade Commission’s site.
 Microsoft Corporation provides additional information specific to the Windows operating system at microsoft.com/security.
 Users of Apple computers can find security information at https://support.apple.com/guide/security/welcome/web.

 Use your computer in a safe manner